Access Cisco Global Launchpad

 Verify the installation by entering saml2aws.

-If the installation is successful, the following output is displayed:
+If the installation is successful, this output is displayed:

 Step 3